Section 6.300 - Sketch Plan Required

 g.
 The report shall include, among other things, a listing of those persons and organizations contacted about the meeting and the manner and date of contact, the date, time, and location of the meeting, a roster of the persons in attendance at the meeting, a copy of any materials presented at the meeting, a summary of issues discussed at the meeting, including changes suggested by the participants and a description of any changes to the subdivision petition made by the petitioner as a result of the meeting.
 In the event the subdivider has not held at least one meeting pursuant to this paragraph, the subdivider shall file a report documenting efforts that were made to arrange such a meeting and stating the reasons such a meeting was not held.
 The adequacy of a meeting held or report filed pursuant to this paragraph shall be considered by the Town Board but shall not be subject to judicial review.

-If, however, a sketch plan shows only minor revisions (see 3.100.11) to a plan(s) approved by the Huntersville Board of Commissioners and remaining in effect on all of the property subject to the sketch plan submittal, then the Planning Director or staff under his direction is authorized to approve the sketch plan, approve with conditions, or deny the plan.
+If, however, a sketch plan shows only minor revisions (see 3.100.11) to a sketch plan or is consistent with or shows minor changes to a conditional zoning district plan(s) approved by the Huntersville Board of Commissioners and remaining in effect on all of the property subject to the sketch plan submittal, then the Planning Director or staff under his direction is authorized to approve the sketch plan, approve with conditions, or deny the plan.
 Administrative decisions to deny approval of a sketch plan may be appealed to the Huntersville Board of Commissioners.

 2. Town staff shall prepare a written report setting forth the proposed findings concerning the application's compliance with applicable regulations.
 If the staff report proposes a finding or conclusion that the application fails to comply with applicable regulations, it shall identify the requirement in question and specifically state supporting reasons for the proposed findings or conclusions.